osikes/cordova-plugin-dynamic-applepay-stripe/README.md

 Updated to provide additional data access to the plugin, test calls, and compatibility with newer versions of Cordova.
 Uses a Promise based interface in JavaScript.

+Specifically created this version to provide methods to dynamically change the merchant id or stripe publishable key.

 This plugin is integrated to Stripe, if you want an integrated-less plugin you can use [cordova-plugin-applepay](https://www.npmjs.com/package/cordova-plugin-applepay)